PrathamSoneja/store-assistant/README.md

 3. Run the application:

     python app.py

+## Usage

-4. Scan the QR code located near the product and ask questions using the interface provided.
+1. Scan the QR code located near the product and ask questions using the interface provided.

+2. To design a QR code for a specific product, make sure to add details of the product in database api "https://540zfa.deta.dev/", then

+3. Add item id parameter in the given url like "https://prathamsoneja-store-assistant-app-wu7yx7.streamlit.app/?item_id={id}" where id is product id.

 ## Limitations